f-viktor/GPU-Passthrough_Arch-Linux/README.md

 # grub-mkconfig -o /boot/grub/grub.cfg
 ```
 should automagically find the new kernels that are named something like vmlinuz-linux-vifo
-find that line in grub.conf (same file we added intel_iommu='on') and add to that line separated by a space:
+find that line in grub.conf (same file we added `intel_iommu=on`) and add to that line separated by a space:
 ```
 pcie_acs_override=downstream
 ```